How to Scrape Redfin Real Estate Property Data in Python

 """scrape Redfin sitemap and return url:datetime dictionary"""

-result = await session.get(url)
+result = await client.get(url)

-selector = Selector(text=result.text, type="xml")
+selector = Selector(result.text)

 results = {}